jonnyhuck/huckathon.org/index.md

 ## OpenStreetMap
 First things first, you need to sign up with OpenStreetMap (or just login if you already have an account).
 Here is how:

-1. If you are already a member of OpenStreetMap, click [**here**](https://www.openstreetmap.org/login) to log in and do so. *You can then skip the rest of this section. *
+1. If you are already a member of OpenStreetMap, click [**here**](https://www.openstreetmap.org/login) to log in and do so. *You can then skip the rest of this section.*
 2. If you are not a member of OpenStreetMap, then click [**here**](https://www.openstreetmap.org/user/new) to sign up (also top right of the screen)
 3. Fill in your details and click the **Sign Up** button at the bottom of the form, then accept the user agreement
 4. You will then be sent an email asking you to verify your account
 5. Click the link in the email and you are good to go!

 ## This website
 The main part of this website is a simple tool to help us coordinate the mapping effort.
 In simple terms, we have divided the whole area that we are working in (in Uganda) into squares, and we are going to map those squares one by one (to make sure no-one maps anything twice!).
-Though it might seem a bit inefficient, the golden rule is this: **stick to your square!** This is the only way to avoid any wasted effort!!
+Though it might seem a bit inefficient, the golden rule is this: **try to stick to your square!**

 The mapping tool assigns you a green square, and lets you quickly assess whether or not it needs mapping, simply by comparing satellite imagery (right) to the current map (left).

 ![full screenshot](images/fullscreen.png)

-In order to maximise our potential to deliver prosthetic limbs to those who need them, we are only currently interested in mapping the following:
+In order to maximise our potential to deliver prosthetic limbs to those who need them, we are particularly interested in mapping the following:

-* Huts
+* Huts / Buildings
-* Buildings
+* Roads / Tracks / Paths

-* Roads / Tracks
+However, as you get more confident, you can map absolutely anything (railways, bstreams, rivers, lakes etc...).
+The more data we have, the easier it is for us to get help to those who need it!

 If there is nothing to map, or it has all already been mapped (i.e. it appears on the map to the left), then you can press the red button, which will tell our database that this square has already been completed.

-If you are not sure *(e.g. there are clounds on the imagery, or you don't feel like you can make it out)*, you can simply press the blue button to move on to a new square
+If you are not sure *(e.g. there are clouds on the imagery, or you don't feel like you can make it out)*, you can simply press the blue button to move on to a new square.

 If you think that there is something in the green square for you to map, click the green button, and this will open the **Map Editor** so that you can map it!